rust-embedded/discovery/src/05-led-roulette/it-blinks.md

 }
 ```

-And after another `cargo embed` you should see the LED we light up before blinking as well as a print, every
+And after putting the code into `src/main.rs` and a final `cargo embed` you should see the LED we light up before
-time the LED changes from off to on and vice versa.
+blinking as well as a print, every time the LED changes from off to on and vice versa.